Rohaansandhu/political-stance-tracker/README.md

 Make sure the congress project is cloned as a submodule inside this repo.
 Follow the [congress repo instructions](https://github.com/unitedstates/congress) to download all necessary packages and tools.

-### MongoDB Setup
+### MongoDB Setup (Required!)
 This project uses MongoDB to store and query vote and bill data.
-This is optional!
-With the correct flags on each script, you can continue to store data in the data/ directory only.
+However, you'll notice a lot of initial scripts (that pull data from congress) will still store to the data/ directory as well.
 You can start and stop the database using the provided scripts:

 **Start MongoDB:**
 ```bash